Nahelal/Arduino_Gardening_Sim_Uni_Year1/Documentation/1 page proposal.md

 + Work on creating the Arduino circuit connecting all three inputs for the controllers together.
 + Practice 3d modelling certain components that will need to be 3D printed for my game controller.
 + Print components such as the planter, which will be holding the Arduino when the game controller is complete.
-+ Find people to playtest the controller to see if there are any problems or bugs i haavent found or considered.
++ Find people to playtest the controller to see if there are any problems or bugs i havent found or considered.

 ### Key Components